 Betterment’s Tax Efficiency

-To enhance the portfolio management services discussed earlier, Betterment includes a number of services that can reduce your annual tax liability and increase your after-tax returns.
+To enhance the portfolio management services discussed earlier, Betterment includes a number of features (at no cost) that can reduce your annual tax liability and increase your after-tax returns.

-Tax Loss Harvesting – Capital losses can lower your tax bill by offsetting gains, but the only way to realize a loss is to sell the depreciated asset.
-At its most basic level, tax loss harvesting is selling a security that has experienced a loss — and then buying a correlated asset (i.e. one that provides similar market exposure) to replace it.
-Here is a good video by Betterment reviewing the mechanics:
+Tax Loss Harvesting – At its most basic level, tax-loss harvesting is selling a financial asset that has experienced a loss — and then buying a correlated asset (i.e. one that provides similar market exposure) to replace it.

 Spousal Tax Loss Harvesting – Betterment now offers TLH+ for married couples.
 When you enable TLH+ on your Betterment account, you will now be asked to provide your spouse’s Betterment account information as well.
 If your spouse uses Betterment, this service will optimize the investments across all accounts and help prevent wash sales (simplifying your annual tax return).

-Tax-Coordinated Portfolios – Tax-Coordinated Portfolio optimizes and automates your asset location.
-It places your highly-taxed assets in your IRA accounts (tax-sheltered until retirement), and your lower-taxed assets in your taxable account.
-Betterment research shows that this strategy can boost after-tax returns by an average of 0.48% each year, which approximately amounts to an extra 15% over 30 years.
+Tax-Coordinated Portfolios – Tax-Coordinated Portfolio optimizes and automates the process of asset location.
+It places highly-taxed assets in your tax-sheltered retirement accounts, and less-taxed assets in your taxable account.
+Betterment research suggests that this strategy can boost after-tax returns by an average of 0.48% each year, which amounts to approximately 15% over 30 years.

-Smart Rebalancing – Portfolio rebalancing is basically shifting money between the asset classes you’ve decided to invest in.
-If your ideal investment portfolio is 60% stocks / 40% bonds, according to your risk tolerance and goals, the goal is to keep that asset allocation in balance.
-Over time, you might end up with 70/30 allocation if you never rebalance your portfolio, resulting in more risk than you originally intended.
+Smart Rebalancing – If your ideal investment portfolio is 60% stocks / 40% bonds, according to your risk tolerance and goals, the goal is to keep that asset allocation in balance over time.
 The problem is that rebalancing often involves selling one asset class and buying another, which can result in additional taxation.
-Betterment uses all available cash flows (your deposits) and reinvested dividends to rebalance your portfolio.
-This reduces the number of asset sales, which should lower your tax liability over time.
+Betterment uses all available cash flows (your deposits) and reinvested dividends to automatically rebalance your portfolio.
+This reduces the number of asset sales, which will reduce your tax liability over time.

-TaxMin Lot Selling – Better uses a unique algorithm to sell securities with losses before gains, and securities with long-term gains before short-term gains.
-This process minimizes short-term capital gains, which reduces your annual tax liability.
+TaxMin Lot Selling – Betterment uses a unique algorithm to sell securities with losses before gains, and securities with long-term gains before short-term gains.
+This process minimizes short-term capital gains, and further reduces your annual tax liability.

 Tax Efficient ETFs – Betterment uses ETFs instead of mutual funds, which can result in additional tax savings each year.
 ETFs are a more tax-efficient investment vehicle than mutual funds when held inside of a taxable account.